jaydsteele/f1telemetry/README.md

 Most of the rest of the configuration settings can remain the same, unless there is something different about your home network.

 If you want more detailed telemetry, you can up the UDP send rate.
 Be warned, the higher the send rate, the larger your capture files will be.
-For example, I tried 60Hz, and one single lap of a track game me almost 30MB.
+For example, I tried 60Hz, and one single lap of a track burned a 30MB hole in my hard drive.

 After configuring the game properly, it will always broadcast UDP race data on your local network.